-If you have a tendency to go fast on the road, you may have already had a radar or laser detector installed to keep yourself protected from unwanted tickets.
+If you tend to go fast on the road, you may have already had a radar or laser detector installed to keep yourself protected from unwanted tickets.
 We know—they are often heaven-sent to drivers.
-What’s also great about these detectors are that they are not to be undermined for every year we see models becoming better than before.
+What’s also great about these detectors is that they are not to be undermined for every year we see models becoming better than before.
 This, understandably, is frustrating to law enforcement agencies.

 They have one weapon in their arsenal that is detector-proof, though.
 Considered vintage by today’s standards, it can trap you in a problem as results can be difficult to contest once you’re caught speeding through it.
 That device is the Visual Average Speed Computer And Recorder, or the VASCAR as it is commonly called.
 And despite its disadvantages, it is something to be concerned about especially that it is regaining its popularity in the age of radar and laser detectors.

 So, what is VASCAR and how does it work?